← Back to Projects

 Solution

-Designed the complete aircraft in SolidWorks — wing with NACA aerofoil profile, circular oval fuselage, empennage, and winglets.
-I specifically proposed and finalised the circular fuselage geometry based on structural reasoning — a round cross-section distributes stress more evenly and produces less parasitic drag than a rectangular section.
-I also proposed winglets, which reduce induced drag and suppress wingtip vortices — both novel features in the competition's five-year history.
-CFD analysis of the wing and fuselage was conducted in ANSYS Fluent using a wind tunnel domain, producing velocity and pressure distribution results confirming aerodynamic efficiency.
-FEA of the wing structure validated structural integrity under expected load conditions.
+All individual components — fuselage, wings, winglets, and empennage — were assembled in SolidWorks into the complete URAAN aircraft model.
+CFD analysis of the wing and fuselage was then conducted in ANSYS Fluent using a wind tunnel domain, producing velocity contour and pressure distribution results confirming aerodynamic efficiency.
 The team then fabricated the aircraft using balsa wood and carbon fibre spars, with electronics selected and integrated under my coordination.

 ANSYS Fluent 2D velocity contour plot of wing aerofoil section